A LOVELY DAY

 Mr. Whipple, Please Don’t Squeeze the Charmin.

-And we can’t forget the spills Rosie wiped up with
+And we can’t forget the countless spills Rosie

 …You better start swimming or you’ll sink like a stone…